As you probably know, darts products can be expensive, particularly if you’re looking for a higher quality item from a reputable brand.

-In my case, I was looking for a brand new backboard for my dartboard.
+In my case, I was looking for a brand new dartboard backboard.
 Mainly for aesthetic purposes, but to also preserve the points of my darts from the surrounding wall.
-Plus, protect the wallpaper from any further damage! (oops).

-In which case, rather than fork out for a brand new backboard, I decided that I’d attempt to save a few dollars and build one myself.
-After watching a couple of tutorials on YouTube I thought it looked easy.
+In which case, rather than fork out for a brand new backboard, I decided that I’d attempt to save a few dollars and build a backboard myself.
+After watching a couple of tutorials on YouTube, I thought it looked easy.
 I mean, how hard could it be?

 - Keep costs as low as possible

 - Make it look somewhat presentable

 - Protect my wall/ darts from further damage

 So, firstly I took a trip to Home Depot to find a large piece of soft material that was relatively cheap.
 I found a large sheet of insulation that was approximately one inch thick.
 This cost me about $15.

 As a test, I punctured the insulation with one of the darts that I brought along.
 The dart stuck into it extremely well!
 Plus, they don’t go all the way through.